Getting Started Guide

 You can also search or post on our support forums

-Step 4: Import Header and Set up your Socialize Keys
+Step 1: Import Header, Configure Location Sharing, and Set Up Socialize Keys

 Note